 - 1. Apply chemistry knowledge and understanding - 2.
 Use experimentation to find chemical information and create new chemical knowledge and technologies - 3.
-Use reliable sources to find chemical information and employ the transferrable skills and core competencies expressed in the Imperial Graduate Attributes

-- 4. Analyse and interpret data and solve problems creatively in chemistry and wider contexts - 5.
+Use reliable sources to find chemical information - 4.
+Analyse and interpret data and solve problems creatively in chemistry and wider contexts - 5.
 Communicate chemistry - 6.
-Demonstrate intellectual and personal development as a university learner and citizen to enable purposeful and responsible engagement with the world
+Demonstrate intellectual and personal development as a university learner and citizen to enable purposeful and responsible engagement with the world and employ the transferrable skills and core competencies expressed in the Imperial Graduate Attributes and those taking a Year in Industry to: